 If you would like to speak with a Jobseeker Officer in your area to talk about your options, complete the online application form by following the instructions and a Jobseeker Officer will give you a call to discuss your individualised options.

-Back to Work Career and Training Assessment Application Form supporting information.
+Back to Work Pre-Screening Application Form